BarganConstantin/Network_Programming/Lab#1/README.md

 ## Conclusion 🎓

-In conclusion, this lab was a great opportunity to learn and practice socket programming in C#.
+&ensp; &ensp; This lab was a great opportunity to learn and practice socket programming in C#.
 The Simple Chat Application we built allows multiple users to connect and communicate in real-time.
 Through this project, we gained valuable experience in creating a server-client architecture, handling connections, and sending/receiving messages over a network using TCP.

-TCP (Transmission Control Protocol) is a crucial protocol for reliable data transfer over the internet.
+&ensp; &ensp; TCP (Transmission Control Protocol) is a crucial protocol for reliable data transfer over the internet.
 Understanding TCP and socket programming is essential for developing network applications that can handle multiple connections and communicate efficiently.

-Overall, this lab provided us with practical skills and experience in building network applications using socket programming in C#.
+&ensp; &ensp; Overall, this lab provided us with practical skills and experience in building network applications using socket programming in C#.
 We hope that this project will be useful for others who are interested in learning more about network programming! 😊